Additional Medicare Tax withholding.

 Paid preparers must complete and sign the paid preparer's section of Form 943.

-contracts with a third party.
-The employer remains liable if the third party fails to perform a required action.
+with a third party to perform these acts.
+You remain responsible if the third party fails to perform any required action.

 Disregarded entities and qualified subchapter S subsidiaries (QSubs).

-entities are treated as separate entities for employment tax purposes.
-For more information, see Disregarded entities and qualified subchapter S subsidiaries
+Eligible single-owner disregarded entities and QSubs are treated as separate entities for employment tax purposes.

-are deaf, hard of hearing, or have a speech disability) Monday–Friday 7 a.m.–7 p.m. local time (Alaska and Hawaii follow Pacific
+who are deaf, hard of hearing, or have a speech disability) Monday–Friday from 7:00 a.m.–7:00 p.m. local time (Alaska and

-time) for answers to your questions about completing Form 943, tax deposit rules, or obtaining an employer identification
+Hawaii follow Pacific time) for answers to your questions about completing Form 943 and tax deposit rules.